marx-alex/if-stitch/README.md

 The aim is to stitch the field of particular wells together so that cells in the border area can be mapped completely.
 This might be helpful for cell segmentation where truncated cells would be excluded otherwise.
 Another advantage is that cellular networks across fields can be detected. if-stitch works with images that are overlapping, best around 15-30%.
+The images should be sorted from left to right and top to bottom.

 ## How it works